lh-rmyers/VidyoConnector-xamarin/README.md

 > Note: SDK version 4.1.20.3 or later is required

 ## Importing VidyoClient iOS SDK
-> Note: the above steps are already performed in the VidyoConnector.iOS project in the VidyoConnector-xamarin solution.
-This instruction is designed for outside library integration.
-Do not perform these steps for sample solution.
-This would lead to duplicated library integration and possible errors in future.
-With sample solution please make sure you have located SDK in right folder and skip to Build & Run section.
+> Note: the below steps are already performed in the VidyoConnector.iOS project in the VidyoConnector-xamarin solution.
+These instructions are intended to show how a developer would import the library into their own application.
+Therefore, do not perform these steps in this application, which would lead to duplicated libraries and compilation errors.
+For this sample, please make sure you have placed the SDK in the right folder and then skip to the "Build and Run Application" section.

 To use the VidyoClient SDK in a Xamarin.iOS app, perform the following steps: